NOTE – This post has been updated with additional information. We are happy to share it again with our readers.

 States crossed, west to east: Oregon, Idaho, Wyoming, Nebraska, Iowa, Illinois, Indiana, Ohio, West Virginia, Pennsylvania, New Jersey

-Future of US30: The future of US30 through Ohio may change based on the recent approval of the Director of the Ohio Department of Transportation of a regional transportation improvement project which would, if implemented, finally connect the state with an east-west divided highway (more information here).
-ODOT maintains an overall update site with the latest information on US30, which can be found here.
+Future of US30: The future of US30 through Ohio may change based on the recent approval of the Director of the Ohio Department of Transportation of a regional transportation improvement project which would, if implemented, finally connect the state with an east-west divided highway.

 Photo: Creative Commons License; Sources: Mansfield News Journal, July 7, 1926; WIkipedia